NSFatalError/Relay/Sources/Relay/Documentation.docc/MemoizedMacros.md

 ## Overview

-Computed properties in Swift are a great way of getting an always-up-to date values derived from other properties of a type.
+Computed properties in Swift are a great way of getting an always-up-to-date values derived from other properties of a type.
 However, they can also hide away computational complexity from the caller, who might assume that accessing them is trivial and therefore call them repeatedly.